Updated 1st July 2018

 Yet another name to recall is Jack Radford who at one time had a cup named after him contested for by teams in and around the city.
 Jack was the Friernhay secretary four times, also wrote for the Express & Echo (Football reports etc) under the name of ‘Half Back’ having attended Ladysmith School as a youngster from where he became an England Schoolboy International.
 Jack’s son Mike who is currently secretary of Exeter City are not sure whether it was near the same time as Cliff Bastin but Jack was taken to Arsenal for trials by Herbert Chapman just before Second world war broke out which interrupted his football career.
 Who knows what might have happened!

 Amazingly only four League secretaries have been in control of our League since the second world war.
 Mr R Husson was in charge in 1946 and he was then superseded by Walt Sanders in 1958.
-Mr Eric Manning then took on in 1968 and did the job for 37 years until our current secretary Chris Davey took on the reins in 2005.
+Mr Eric Manning then took on in 1968 and did the job for 37 years until Chris Davey took on the reins in 2005.
 Chris Davey was also the Devon FA representative spending much of his time at Wembley and often took responsibity for taking the England C team abroad.
 Mr Davey no longer has the role but he has been made a Devon FA Life member.
+Chris has stepped down this season (2018) and his post as General secretary is now in the hands of Mr Neil Anthony from Sidmouth.
+Neil was a prominent footballer in his day and since he retired from playing has been in charge of the three cup competititons, Morrison Bell, Grandisson and Golesworthy, and his experience here should be very much an asset to his new role.

-Former Tottenham and England player Steve Perryman, now in a directors role at Exeter City, was the Leagues guest of honour at the 2010 Presentation night and former England Under 21 manager Mr Stuart Pearce has also been a guest of honour in recent years.
+Former Tottenham and England player Steve Perryman, was the Leagues guest of honour at the 2010 Presentation night and former England Under 21 manager Mr Stuart Pearce has also been a guest of honour in recent years.

 The League still offers well organised grass roots football and it will be interesting to see how its history develops now we are in our second century.